University Preparation

 Girls who would like to apply to Oxford and Cambridge are given specialist guidance and support and focused advice on the interview process.
 Their application path is overseen by the Deputy Head (Co-curricular and Connections), an Oxford graduate, who helps guide and prepare each pupil through the application process.

 Applications to top universities are becoming increasingly competitive and the School helps prepare girls for the different stages of the admissions process.
-Girls thinking of applying to Oxbridge are also strongly encouraged to contribute to Sixth Form Discussion evenings, establish clubs and attend lectures at universities.
+Girls thinking of applying to Oxbridge are also strongly encouraged to go beyond the curriculum in their reading, by establishing clubs and attending online university lectures.

-All pupils interested in Oxbridge attend a Student Conference at Epsom Racecourse and are then encouraged to visit the universities on Open Days.
-A series of interview seminars are held to develop the girls’ abilities in academic discussions before an interview swap is conducted with two local girls’ schools where our pupils will be asked questions by a member of staff at a different institution.
+All pupils interested in Oxbridge are encouraged to visit the universities on Open Days.
+A series of interview seminars are held to develop the girls’ abilities in academic discussions before an interview swap where our pupils will be asked questions by a member of staff at a different institution.

 We encourage and support girls who are looking to apply to prestigious American institutions by attending the Fulbright Commission US Colleges Fair.

-We have a link with the University of William and Mary in Virginia, USA and Sixth Form students have an opportunity to spend a week there as a student during October half term.
-Pupils attend classes and seminars, use the amazing Swem Library and are able to socialise with current students.
+We have a link with the University of William and Mary in Virginia, USA and pupils have an opportunity to spend a week there as a pupil during an October half term in the Sixth Form.
+Pupils attend classes and seminars, use the amazing Swem Library and are able to socialise with current pupils.
 In addition, we are fortunate to have access to the university library for the rest of the academic year, which has proved particularly useful for EPQ research.

 University